 - Let the peppers cool and then peel off all the skin from the peppers.

-- In a pan, heat about 1 tbsp of oil and add the chopped onions and minced garlic and cook on medium heat for 3-4 minutes.
-Sprinkle a little salt on the onions to speed up the cooking.1 tbsp Olive Oil, 1 tsp Garlic
+- In a pan, heat about 1 tbsp of oil and add the chopped onions and minced garlic and cook on medium heat for 3-4 minutes.1 tbsp Olive Oil, 1 tsp Garlic

 - Add the roasted bell pepper flesh to the pan and add the paprika, roasted cumin powder and about 1/4 tsp salt.
-Stir and cook for 2 few minutes.
-NOTE: You can adjust the salt later after you puree the peppers.1/2 tsp Paprika, 1/2 tsp Roasted Cumin Powder, 1/4 tsp Salt to taste
+Stir and cook for 2 few minutes.1/2 tsp Paprika, 1/2 tsp Roasted Cumin Powder, 1/4 tsp Salt to taste

 - Pour enough water into the pan to cover its contents and cook covered for 5 minutes on medium-low and turn off the hat.